https://www.humantruth.info/senegal.html

 | q=195. | ||

 Amnesty International's 2023-23 summary on human rights in Senegal stated simply that 'freedom of assembly and expression were restricted.
-Forced begging by children continued'25.
+Forced begging by children continued'26.

 Senegal is an unequal country, with male rights dominating those of women.
-Historical and current Islamic beliefs are to blame for this situation.
+Traditional Islamic beliefs are to blame.

 See: